Beryllium Valence Electrons: Unlocking Atomic Secrets

 Beryllium has the chemical symbol Be and atomic number 4.
 It belongs to the alkaline earth metals group.

 Beryllium has two valence electrons.
 These electrons are in the 2s orbital.
-This makes beryllium very reactive with other elements.
+This makes beryllium very reactive to other elements.

 Historical Background